-Users of the ACT system will have to refer for guidance from your local customs administrations.
+Users of the ACTS will have to refer for guidance from your local customs administrations.

 No, there will be a list prohibited and restrictive list of goods based on each country’s security and safety requirements.
 Goods outside this range of products will be allowed to be transported through the ACTS.
 Dangerous goods and SPS goods (Sanitary and Phyto-sanitary) will not be included in the ACTS pilot phase.
 Traders are required to identify and adhere to the national requirements and required licenses before submitting the ACTS transit declaration.